Retarded time

 In electromagnetism, an electromagnetic wave (light) in vacuum travels at a finite speed (the speed of light c).
-The retarded time is an wave emission time, which is a wave observation time subtracted by the wave propagation delay between the emission and the observation, since it takes time for information to travel between an emitter and an observer.
+The retarded time is a wave emission time, which is a wave observation time subtracted by the wave propagation delay between the emission and the observation, since it takes time for information to travel between an emitter and an observer.
 This arises due to causality.